theo2xl/book-io-dashboard/README.md

 # book-io-dashboard
-The book-io-dashboard allows users to register, login, and select their favorite book from a list of books.
-The project VueJS, Nuxt, Tailwind and persists their choices through a REST API.
-It is also responsive and designed mobile-first so it is intended to look good on any device.
+The book-io-dashboard allows a user to register an account, login, and select their favorite book from a list of books.
+The project is built with [Vue.js](https://vuejs.org/), [TypeScript](https://www.typescriptlang.org/), [Nuxt](https://nuxt.com/), and [Tailwind](https://tailwindcss.com/).
+Favorites are persisted through a REST API that you can set up by follwing the [instrutions below](#provided-api-endpoints).
+It is responsive and designed mobile-first, so it is intended to look good on any device 📱

 ## Contents
 - [book-io-dashboard](#book-io-dashboard)